PopBio2017 Halle Germany

 Germany, Austria and Switzerland | GfÖ 18–20 May 2017 | Halle / Saale | Germany

-Welcome to the 30th Conference of the Plant Population Biology Section of the Ecological Society of Germany, Austria and Switzerland (GfÖ), which will be held in Halle/Saale, Germany, from 18th to 20th May 2017.
-PopBio 2017 will be hosted by the Helmholtz Centre for Environmental Research (UFZ), the Martin Luther University Halle-Wittenberg, and the German Centre for Integrative Biodiversity Research (iDiv).
+The 30th Conference of the Plant Population Biology Section of the Ecological Society of Germany, Austria and Switzerland (GfÖ) was held in Halle/Saale, Germany, from 18th to 20th May 2017.
+PopBio 2017 was hosted by the Helmholtz Centre for Environmental Research (UFZ), the Martin Luther University Halle-Wittenberg, and the German Centre for Integrative Biodiversity Research (iDiv).

 PopBio is the annual international meeting for people working in the field of plant population biology and ecology.
-This years motto is “Population Biology in a Changing World” which will be tackled in five subfields: demography, population and evolutionary genetics, pollination, mechanisms of invasions and plant-pathogen and plant-herbivore interactions, for which international leading experts will give key note lectures.
-We expect that the conference will define the state of the art in plant population ecology, set the research agenda for the next years and give insights into novel tools to empower in particular young scientists to analyse population-ecological data.
+The 2017 motto was “Population Biology in a Changing World” which had been tackled in five subfields: demography, population and evolutionary genetics, pollination, mechanisms of invasions and plant-pathogen and plant-herbivore interactions, for which international leading experts gave keynote lectures.

 Roberto Salguero-Gómez | Department of Animal and Plant Sciences, The University of Sheffield, UK